-Back in the day, there was no internet or Better Business Bureau.
-It was hard to tell if someone — an individual or a business — was lying or misrepresenting their claims.
+Before there was the internet or the Better Business Bureau, it was hard to tell if someone — an individual or a business — was lying or misrepresenting their claims.

 Naturally we relied on other people to tell or show us that something was low risk.
 It’s called social proof and it’s simple: If other people like it, it must be good.